EmirXK/minesweeper_Java/README.md

 Minesweeper logic written in java, there are no flags in this version.

-This is not GUI, it works in the terminal.
+This does not have a GUI, it works in the terminal.